mathigon/textbooks/transformations-and-symmetry/content.md

 different transformations: rotations and reflections.
 But there is also a symmetry for the third kind of transformation: [[translations|spins|flips]].

+---
+> id: wallpaper-groups-1
+> goals: play-0 play-1

-__Translational symmetry__ does not work for isolated objects like flowers or butterflies, but it does for regular patterns that extend into every direction:
+[__Translational symmetry__](gloss:translational-symmetry) does not work for
+isolated objects like flowers or butterflies, but it does for regular patterns that extend into every direction:

 ::: column.grow